Why Do I Have Crabgrass Along the Edges of My Lawn?

 And finally, if you are watering your lawn, be sure to hit the edges along the driveway and sidewalk.

-And remember: If you are a Green Giant customer and you received a crabgrass preventer treatment, we have you covered!
+And remember: If you have a Green Giant lawn care package, and you received a crabgrass preventer treatment this year, we have you covered!
 Just let us know and we will treat the crabgrass for you at no charge!

 Green Giant Home & Commercial’s Lawn Care services control weeds, build the thickness and density of your lawn and protect it from being damaged by insects and disease, providing you with a great-looking, healthy lawn.
 We offer fertilization, weed control, liming, insect control, and aeration and overseeding.
 Visit our Lawn Care page for more information.